 Learn About the Junkanoo Culture

 I always encourage learning about a country’s customs no matter the destination.
 The Bahamas is more than white sand beaches and conch fritters; learn about the culture in the many museums around the island.
 Owned by Quinton “Barabbas” Woodside, the Junkanoo World Museum and Arts Centre gives the history of Junkanoo culture and showcases costumes and photos of past festivals.
-Read more about our group’s experience at Junkanoo World Museum on DysChick‘s blog.
+Read about our group’s experience at Junkanoo World Museum from travel and entertainment writer Dyschick.

 Attend the Carnival’s Events

 Visit Da Cultural Village for events catering to individuals and families.
-Jam to live music, witness straw weaving first hand and enjoy local Bahamian delicacies in the food courts.
+Jam to live music while eating Bahamian delicacies in the food courts.
 Shuttle buses are available from major hotels or you can take a 10-minute walk from Downtown Nassau.
-Much like international carnivals, there are also a number of night-time fetes.
+Much like international carnivals, there are a number of night-time fetes (parties).
 Junkamania kicks off the carnival celebration, showcasing the mas of local bands.
 Hear local and international artists perform at the Music Masters Concert and Competition.
 View the Parade of the Bands with masqueraders and DJ’s at the Road Fever Street Party which concludes the carnival celebration.
-With permission, we danced with Barabbas Carnival Tribe’s band while capturing moments of the parade.

 Do Other Activites in Nassau

 Take a mini break from the carnival and see what Nassau has to offer.
-Some activities and excursions around Nassau include a bike tour with the Warwick Paradise Island‘s Resort, rum tasting at John Watlings Distillery or the Straw Market for hand-made gifts.
+Some activities and excursions around Nassau include a bike tour at the Warwick Paradise Island‘s Resort, rum tasting at John Watlings Distillery or the Straw Market for hand-made gifts.
 You can also visit the Atlantis Resort for dining, aquarium, water park fun and more.